 Eunice had mentally noted the different responses.
 Rhona’s attitude had left an air of discouragement, a lingering disheartenment for those nearby.
 Compared to Lois, with her thankfulness, sense of humor, and gracious praise and trust in God.

 Eunice smiled to herself remembering when Lois tried to distract herself from the pain by humming part of a hymn.
 “Eunice do you know this hymn?” she had asked.

 Eunice had acknowledged knowing the hymn and then quietly they sang it together.

 Remembering that moment inspired Eunice to quietly sing the same hymn again to God in her heart.

-Tears of joy came to the corner of her eyes.
-Lois, my friend, what a sweet fragrance you are.
+Tears of joy came to the corner of her eyes as she thought to herself, Lois, my friend, what a sweet fragrance you are.